 Treating skin problems.
 The antimicrobial properties of potatoes have been used for healing superficial wounds and skin rashes as well as for improving skin appearance, thanks to their antioxidant properties.

-Additionally, potatoes contain dietary fiber -mostly concentrated in the peel- which improves digestive health.
-Furthermore, potatoes have been successfully used for treating Staph infections, as well as for preventing dehydration during stomach infections.
+Additionally, potatoes contain dietary fiber - mostly concentrated in the peel - which improves digestive health.
+Furthermore, they have been successfully used for treating Staphylococcus infections as well as for preventing dehydration during stomach infections.

 How They Work

-Potatoes have many essential nutrients and minerals.
-They also contain dietary antioxidants, which may play a part in preventing age-related diseases, and dietary fiber, which benefits both digestive and cardiovascular health.
+Potatoes have many essential nutrients.
+They also contain antioxidants, which may play a part in preventing age-related diseases, and dietary fiber, which benefits both digestive and cardiovascular health.1

 The active compounds in potatoes vary depending on the flesh color.
 Unlike other varieties, purple potatoes contain anthocyanins, which are antioxidant agents.
 They also have significantly more phenolic compounds than white and yellow potatoes.
 On the other hand, potatoes with yellow flesh contain more carotenoids - which are vitamin A precursors - than other varieties.

-The anthocyanins in certain varieties of potatoes, such as 'Vitelotte', also have antimicrobial properties, namely against Staph and Rhizoctonia solani.
-While many of the phytocompounds in potatoes have not yet been identified, their nutritional value is well understood.
+The anthocyanins in certain varieties of potatoes, such as 'Vitelotte,' also have antimicrobial properties, namely against Staphylococcus and Rhizoctonia solani.2 While many of the phytocompounds in potatoes have not yet been identified, their nutritional value is well understood.

 In the late 20th century, a decoction made of potatoes, carrots, sugar, and salt was authorized by the World Health Organization as a home alternative to oral rehydration therapy (ORT) for stomach infections since it yields a potassium- and beta carotene-rich liquid that can help replenish lost nutrients.
 This recipe proved invaluable in many infectious outbreaks and famines across South America, Southeast Asia, and Africa, where logistic problems or geopolitical conflicts prevented the proper distribution of ORT bags.

 Potato Side Effects

-Potatoes are considered generally safe for most people; however, like most good things in life, moderation is the key.
+Potatoes are considered generally safe for most people; however, like with most good things in life, moderation is key.
 Potatoes are high in the type of carbohydrate that the body digests rapidly, causing blood sugar pikes that can result in people feeling hungry again soon after eating, which may then lead to overeating.
-Excessive consumption of potatoes can increase, in the long-term, the risk of cardiovascular disease and type-2 diabetes.
+Excessive, long-term consumption of potatoes can increase the risk of cardiovascular disease and type 2 diabetes.